Peter Francis Hammond

 Peter Francis Hammond (June 30, 1887 – April 2, 1971) was a politician and member of the United States House of Representatives from Ohio for two months from November 1936 to January 1937.

 Biography

 Born in Lancaster, Ohio, he attended a private Catholic high school and entered college in Columbus, Ohio at Josephinum College.

 A tailor by trade, he opened his own clothing store in 1913.

+Congress

 On November 3, 1936, Hammond was victorious in a special election to fill the remaining term of Mell G. Underwood.
 He served as a Democrat for several months, but did not run in the election held the same day for the following term.

+Later career

-Following this, he briefly returned to his store, before becoming postmaster of Lancaster, Ohio in 1938.
+After leaving Congress, he briefly returned to his store, before becoming postmaster of Lancaster, Ohio in 1938.
 He retired from this position in 1954.

+Death and burial

+He died in Lancaster on April 2, 1971 at the age of 83.